bbc/bbc-reith-lectures-sphinx-evaluation/README.md

 Run the evaluation.

-> $ ./evaluate.py --directory reith-lectures sphinx-config.ini
+> $ ./evaluate.py --directory reith-lectures --config sphinx-config.ini

 If you want to run the evaluation using only pre-computed transcriptions, use the --lazy flag.

+For example to run the evaluation on transcriptions derived using the example configuration file:

+> $ ./evaluate.py --directory reith-lectures-hub4-and-lm-giga-64k-vp-3gram --lazy true

 Licensing terms and authorship
 ------------------------------